IronCoreLabs/ironcore-alloy/java/src/jmh/java/com/ironcorelabs/ironcore_alloy_java/README.md

 Production TSPs will often be accompanied by one or more [Tenant Security Logdriver](https://ironcorelabs.com/docs/saas-shield/tenant-security-logdriver/overview/) instances.
-Because the purpose of this benchmark is to demonstrate the capabilities of ironcore-alloy Kotlin, we have chosen to not include
+Because the purpose of this benchmark is to demonstrate the capabilities of ironcore-alloy Java, we have chosen to not include
 Logdriver in it.
 If you wish to modify the Docker Compose file to include Logdriver, be sure to consult its [Deployment](https://ironcorelabs.com/docs/saas-shield/tenant-security-logdriver/deployment/) page to learn how to properly configure it based on the resources you have available.